Residential Food Scraps Program

 Why can’t I recycle Biodegradable plastic bags with my food scraps Regular (non-biodegradable) plastic bags are very bad for the food/yard waste composting process.
 Film plastic is very hard to remove from compost and reduces the marketability of the finished compost.
 Because our compost facility operator has no way to distinguish between non-biodegradable and biodegradable bags when mixed with yard waste, they have prohibited use of biodegradable plastic bags.
 If and when biodegradable plastic bags become more easily distinguishable from regular plastic, then they may be accepted in the program.

 I need to replace my current food scraps bucket, how do I get a new one?
 You can contact Waste Management at (925)935-8900 and request a new bucket.
-They will deliver it to you on your next regular day pickup OR you can go to the Walnut Creek Recycling Center, located at 480 Lawrence Way in Walnut Creek to pick one up.
+They will deliver it to you on your next regular day pickup.

 I don’t have any yard waste.
 Does that mean I can’t participate?
 This program is designed to collect food with yard waste.
 The yard waste will help mask any odors from the food waste.
 However, you can try placing food waste in a double-bagged paper grocery bag that is tightly closed and placed in your green cart with the lid closed.